 Purple cabbage is a mild-tasting member of the cruciferous vegetable family.

 • Purple cabbage is excellent sautéed in dishes like stir fries or eaten raw in slaws or salads.
-Try this micro-chopped salad recipe.
+Try this micro-chopped salad recipe or my Air Fryer Cabbage recipe.

 • Purple cabbage is in season from October to December (it’s also known as red cabbage).